Message Replay

 • A replication group message ID is an attribute of Solace messages, assigned by the event broker delivering the messages to the queue and topic endpoints, that uniquely identifies a message on a particular queue or topic endpoint within a high availability (HA) group and replication group of event brokers.

-A replication group message ID only identifies a message within an HA group or replication group.
-In an event mesh, when brokers are interconnected using either dynamic message routing (DMR) or VPN bridges, a given message is assigned a different replication group message ID in each replication group in the mesh.
-When replaying after a specific replication group message ID, the replay request will fail if the message ID specified can't be found in the replay log.
+A replication group message ID only uniquely identifies a message within a high-availability (HA) group or replication group.
+In an event mesh, when event brokers are interconnected using either Dynamic Message Routing (DMR) or VPN bridges, a given message is assigned a different replication group message ID in each replication group in the mesh.
+When replaying after a specific replication group message ID, the replay request fails if the message ID specified can't be found in the replay log.

 Basic Message Flow